As part of National Careers Week on 6-11 March 2023, we hosted our annual Next Steps Fair with an engaged online crowd of thousands of students!

 “Thanks for hosting a fantastic event!
-The webinar was well attended and we got lots of questions at the NHS booth” - NHS
+The webinar was well attended and we got lots of questions at the NHS booth” - The NHS, Unifrog Employer Partner

 “The sessions were great.
-Short and punchy which seemed to hold the audience's attention without being too long.” - University of Chichester
+Short and punchy which seemed to hold the audience's attention without being too long.” - The University of Chichester, Unifrog HE Partner

 Missed out on the Next Steps Fair this year?
 Don’t worry; you can join us next year!
 If you’re a current partner, talk to your Area or Account Manager.